-- You will be encouraged to get up and try to go the bathroom within the first 24 hours after surgery.
-This will help start the healing process and get you used to moving around with your incision.
+- You will be encouraged to get up and try to go to the bathroom within the first 24 hours after surgery.
+This will help start the healing process and get you used to move around with your incision.
 Remember to move slowly because you might experience dizziness or shortness of breath.

 - Urinating after the catheter is removed can sometimes be painful.
 Ask your nurse or attendant to suggest ways to make it easier.

 - If staples were used for your incision they will most likely be removed before you leave the hospital.

 - Talk with your health care provider about dealing with pain after the surgery.
 If medication is something you think you might want, get a prescription and information about the side effects for both yourself–and the baby, if you are breastfeeding.
 If you prefer to avoid medications, talk with your health care provider about alternatives that are safe for you and your baby.

 - Your uterus will begin the “involution” process which is the shrinking of the uterus to its pre-pregnancy size.
 You will begin to experience heavy bleeding of bright red blood—This is called lochia and can continue for up to 6 weeks.
 You will need to have extra-absorbent menstrual pads which the hospital should provide after delivery.
 Do not use tampons during this time.